-Dental implants fall into the category of restorative dentistry.
-They’re a means of replacing a missing a tooth that is reliable, predictable, long-lasting and effective.
+They fall into the category of restorative dentistry.
+Dental implants in Tijuana are a means of replacing a missing a tooth that is reliable, predictable, long-lasting and effective.
 Dental implants are also very versatile, allowing multiple restoration methods using one or more implants for great results.

 What are dental implants?